makrai/notes/garcia-ceja18-mental-health-multimod-survey.md

   * an overview of sensors and the work flow of sensor based monitoring systems
   * a list of research challenges and opportunities in the field

-The paper is structured as following:

 # 2 Related work

-* (surveys, review works) about MHMS and wearable devices for automatic monitor
+* surveys, review works about MHMS and wearable devices for automatic monitor

 # 3 our proposed classification taxonomy of MHMS, covering